 Yet to be seen how that one will resolve.

-It's difficult for me to lay low and infiltrate without going full red pill only because you really can't make the argument without the truth.
+It's a lot of people for me to lay low and infiltrate without going full red pill only because you really can't make the argument without the truth.

 And in order to lay low, you can't tell the truth.

-It gets very difficult at a certain point to not make the whole case, not make the full case with everything we know, with the truths that you can't talk about.
+It gets very difficult at a certain point to not make the whole case, not make the full case with everything we know with the truth that you can't talk about.

 I'm feeling it out.